eklem/batr/README.md

 ![batr-logo](https://user-images.githubusercontent.com/236656/115827172-3757dd00-a40c-11eb-9687-70bb6e623d2b.png)

 Bundle and test CommonJS and ESM in NodeJS and UMD in the browser with Rollup, AvaJS and Playwright.
-And repeat with Travis-CI.
+And repeat with GitHub Actions workflow.

 I'm using AvaJS since I want a simple enough test framework and don't want to be too smart about assertions.
 The needs are not that big.
 For UI tests it's good to be a little repetitive.
 If you want to test a sequence of interactions A, B, C and D, then test them all synchronously in one go.
 You'll get to test the transition between the interactions and that the result of interaction A, doesn't screw up interaction B and so on.